0xFableOrg/0xFable/docs/flow.md

 - `isGameJoiner`
     - `gdata.players` includes the player, but `gdata.gameCreator != playerAddress`
 - `allPlayersJoined`
-    - After all `joinGame` have been received, at which point the game can't be cancelled by the creator anymore.
+    - After all `joinGame` have been received, at which point the game can't be canceled by the creator anymore.
     - `gdata.playersLeftToJoin == 0`